top of page

 MEXICAN GRAY WOLF

-Mexican wolves face challenges such as illegal poaching.
-Mexican gray wolves had been eradicated from the United States in the early 1930s.
-Even in areas where they were protected.
-However, the Mexican gray wolf was relisted and classified as endangered in 1976.
-In 1982, the Mexican Wolf Recovery Plan began.
-In 1998, 11 Mexican wolves were returned to Arizona and New Mexico after a nearly 30-year-long absence.
+Mexican wolves face mortalities such as human activity, which include illegal poaching, habitat loss, and poisoning.
+Mexican gray wolves had nearly been eradicated from the United States in the early 1970s, but that would soon change when the Mexican gray wolf was relisted and classified as endangered in 1976 under the Endangered Species Act of 1973.

 We advocate for Mexican gray wolves, explain their importance, and join the fights and campaigns to save them.
 Our own campaigns are yet to be launched but are soon to come.
 Stay tuned!
-You can help wolves like the Mexican gray wolf by signing petitions and donating.

 OUR WORK